yugr/rust-slides/features/cons/index-checks/README.md

 # Problems caused by bounds checks

-matklad [claims](https://github.com/matklad/bounds-check-cost) that main problem with index checks is blockage of autovec (and maybe other optimizations) and check themselves are cheap.
+matklad [claims](https://github.com/matklad/bounds-check-cost) that main problem with bounds checks is blockage of autovec (and maybe other optimizations) and check themselves are cheap.
 Another example of blocked autovec: https://rust.godbolt.org/z/hccWGv889